repobuddy/storybook/libs/storybook/readme.md

 If you use [`storybook-addon-tag-badges`][`storybook-addon-tag-badges`], we provide a different set of badges that uses emojis:

+- ✏️ Editor - Stories with live editor
 - 🆕 New components/features
 - 🅱️ Beta status
 - 🪦 Deprecated notices